Sonic Youth and Mudhoney members share unearthed cover of The Stooges' 'Fun House'

 Over two decades later, Wylde Ratttz’s take on The Stooges’ ‘Fun House’ – originally released in 1970 – has been uploaded to Bandcamp in celebration of the song’s 50th anniversary.
 You can listen to it below.

-Just shy of 12 minutes in length, the cover features Asheton, Moore, Watt, Shelley, Arm, and saxophonist Sabir Mateen.
+Just shy of 12 minutes in length, the cover features Asheton, Moore, Watt, Shelley, Arm as well as saxophonist Sabir Mateen.

 “The Ron Asheton Foundation carries on charity work that Ron spent many years quietly doing in the Ann Arbor community where he had such strong ties,” they wrote.
 “The RAF post a lot of killer Asheton and Stooges content, so check out their socials and website.”